Academic Success Center

 - All test takers must create a Username and Password on the ATI website before their test date. https://www.atitesting.com/teas/teas-exam (Click on Create an Account on the left-hand side of the page)

-- The test is four-option multiple-choice with 170 total questions.
+- Students are tested in four content areas, Science, Math, Reading and English/Language.
+The test is multiple-choice with 170 total questions.

-- A four-function calculator is allowed to be used.
-One will be provided if needed at the time of the testing.
+- A four-function calculator will be provided on the testing website at the time of the testing.